naredula-jana/Jiny-Kernel/doc/benchmarks.md

     <td>Jinyvm1- USS/LB -Jinyvm2 - one way</td>
     <td>1.800 MPPS with USS
      , and 0.266 MPPS with LB </td>
-    <td> USS is a single thread, it can improve further from 1.800MPPS further.  </td>
+    <td> USS is a single thread, it can improve further from 1.800MPPS.  </td>
         <td> - </td>
    </tr>
    <tr>